 This type of crime is most common in the employment and corporate fields.
 Generally, the person who commits embezzlement is a trusted employee who has been given access to someone else’s property or money for the purposes of managing, monitoring, and/or using the assets for the owner’s best interests, but then covertly misappropriates the assets for his/her own personal gain and use.
 These people are typically an employee, a business partner, or a contract worker.
 Common examples are bank tellers, store clerks, office managers, accountants, financial managers, or stock brokers.

-Some embezzlers simply take a large amount of money at once, while others misappropriate small amounts over a long period of time.
+Some embezzlers simply take large amounts of money at once, while others misappropriate small amounts over a long period of time.
 The methods used to embezzle can vary greatly and are often surprisingly creative.
-They can include fraudulent billing, payroll checks to fabricated employees, records falsification, “Ponzi” financial schemes and more.
+They can include fraudulent billing, payroll checks to fabricated employees, records falsification, “Ponzi” financial schemes, and more.

-Charged With Embezzlement?
+Charged with Embezzlement?
 Protect Your Interests and Call an Attorney

 As you can see, the common elements to prove a charge of embezzlement leave a lot of room open for your defense.
 The government has the burden to prove all the elements of this crime under the laws of your state.
 However, it doesn't hurt to have a proactive defense that establishes facts disproving the elements.
 The key is having a strong and trusted advocate by your side, namely a criminal defense attorney.